-then been a notable increase in Corporate Responsibility, which has proved highly significant in the emergence of LPs.
-It is just worth our pausing to ask 'what prompted this trend?'.
-We should also note that this trend is not confined to the issue areas that concern that the levels of commitment in the broad social responsibility fields vary enormously among firms. certainly no coincidence that the shift has occurred under a Conservative government, and ministers have certainly to become thus active. business sector encourage the This alone is too simplistic an explanation, however. has been other peer group pressure from such notables as the Prince of Wales and the Governor of the Bank of England, and are rewards for company chairmen in the Honours List.
-Again this explanation hardly captures the momentum that has some evidence that the urban riots of There is 1981 acted something of a spur to action; as observed (20.2.82) major retailing companies have come to recognise that 'a healthy high street depends healthy back streets'.
-A 1981 CBI document also revealed that companies had an incentive to find solutions to problems, otherwise governments might do so in a way which was more costly to employers.
-This rings of the Beesley and Evans (1978) argument that corporate social responsibility is about system maintenance in the face of environmental the case of the provision of secondees to LPs, often firms are taking advantage of the opportunity broaden the experiences of their future managers, whereas in other cases secondments provide an alternative to early retirement for middle level personnel.
-Whatever the precise motives the business activities we have identified consistent with the observation of Kempner et al (1974) of a 'paradigm shift' in the mode of interaction between business corporation and society for the integration of private action and social goods, without the central social decision-making.
+There has then been a notable increase in Corporate Responsibility, which has proved highly significant in the emergence of LPs.
+It is just worth our pausing to ask 'what has prompted this trend?'.
+We should also note that this trend is not confined to the issue areas that concern us. but also that the levels of commitment in the broad social responsibility fields vary enormously among firms.
+It is certainly no coincidence that the shift has occurred under a Conservative government, and ministers have certainly tried to encourage the business sector to become thus active.
+This alone is too simplistic an explanation, however.
+There has been other peer group pressure from such notables as the Prince of Wales and the Governor of the Bank of England, and there are rewards for company chairmen in the Honours List.
+Again this explanation hardly captures the momentum that has gathered.
+There is some evidence that the urban riots of 1981 acted as something of a spur to action; as the Economist observed (20.2.82) major retailing companies have come to recognise that 'a healthy high street depends on healthy back streets'.
+A 1981 CBI document also revealed that companies had an incentive to find solutions to social problems, otherwise governments might do so in a way which was more costly to employers.
+This rings of the Beesley and Evans (1978) argument that corporate social responsibility is about system maintenance in the face of environmental change.
+In the case of the provision of secondees to LPs, often firms are taking advantage of the opportunity to broaden the experiences of their future managers, whereas in other cases secondments provide an alternative to early retirement for middle level personnel.
+Whatever the precise motives the business activities we have identified are consistent with the observation of Kempner et al (1974) of a 'paradigm shift' in the mode of interaction between the business corporation and society for the integration of private action and social goods, without the need for central social decision-making.

-This brings us to the second component of this factor, the conspicuous encouragement of entrepreneurship.
-76
+This brings us to the second component of this Market factor, the conspicuous encouragement of entrepreneurship.